Advanced Placement (AP)

 - Fri, Nov 11, 2022 - Last day to cancel an exam and receive a full refund.

 - Fri, Mar 10, 2023 - Last day to cancel an exam - cancellation fee of $40.00.

-There is a $40 cancellation fee for cancelling your AP exam after November 15, 2022!
+College Board will charge you a $40 fee for cancelling your exam after Nov.
+15, 2022!